When and How To Drop a Pump Session Without Affecting Supply

 Dropping a pump session means adjusting your pumping routine so that you pump fewer times in a 24-hour period.

-As you change your schedule to exclude one pumping session, your other pumping sessions should be more evenly spaced.
 You’ll want to drop a pump session gradually over the course of a few days rather than dropping one abruptly.

 When You Might Consider Dropping a Pumping Session